Study and Scientific Research

-Click here to find out where to submit your application and to learn about any specific application procedures.
+Click on the Consulate Finder below to find out where to submit your application and to learn about any specific application procedures.
 Due to local particularities handling and processing may vary slightly among the German missions involved.
 Except for rare instances, you have to submit your application in person.

-Upon submission of all required documents the application will be forwarded to the Aliens' Office (Ausländeramt) competent for your intended place of residence in Germany.
+Upon submission of all required documents the application will be forwarded to the Aliens' Authority (Ausländerbehörde) competent for your intended place of residence in Germany.
 Student visa applications take about 25 days to be processed.
-After the application has been approved by the Aliens' Office the Consulate will issue a residence permit in the form of a visa.
-The Aliens' Office requires all residence permit holders to register upon their first arrival.
-A final residence permit for the duration of your studies will be granted in Germany after arrival.
+Scientists holding a scholarship by a German scientific organization may be granted a visa within a few days by the Embassy or Consulate General.
+For all other applications processing may take about 1 - 3 months.
+After the application has been approved by the Aliens' Authority the German Mission will issue a residence permit in the form of a visa.
+The Aliens' Authority requires all residence permit holders to register upon their first arrival.
+A final residence permit will be granted in Germany after arrival.